Who We Are

 WDBA is led by a Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of WDBA.
 The board is comprised of up to nine members, including the CEO.
 All directors are approved by the Government of Canada with the Chair and CEO holding office for five years and the directors holding office for up to four years.

-The Senior Leadership Team reports to the CEO and together, oversees WDBA’s day-to-day operations in accordance with the direction of the Board of Directors.
+The Executive Team reports to the CEO and together, oversees WDBA’s day-to-day operations in accordance with the direction of the Board of Directors.

 The International Authority